Ana-Maria-O/anomaly-nids-internal-qeval/README.md

-# anomaly-nids-internal-qeval
+# Towards internal quality evaluation of anomaly-based NIDS - Master's thesis

-Towards internal quality evaluation of anomaly-based NIDS - Master's thesis
+This is (will be) the repo where the code for my master's thesis will be stored publicly :)